yitaozh/yitaozh.github.io/source/_posts/10-Regular-Expression-Matching.md

             return false;
         }
         bool res = false;
-        // the next item is not *
+        // the next item is not *, which means either the character
+        // at idx1 and idx2 match or p_[idx2] = '.'
         if (idx2 == p_.size() - 1 || p_[idx2 + 1] != '*') {
             res = traverse(idx1 + 1, idx2 + 1);
-        } else if (s_[idx1] != p_[idx2] && p_[idx2] != '.') {
+        // it's a empty string match, i.e. any character with * is empty } else if (s_[idx1] != p_[idx2] && p_[idx2] != '.') {
             res = traverse(idx1, idx2 + 2);
         } else {
-            char c = s_[idx1];
+            // we need to decide how many characters to match with * char c = s_[idx1];
             res = traverse(idx1, idx2 + 2);
             for (int i = idx1; i < s_.size() && (s_[i] == c || p_[idx2] == '.');